-- "(7) A taxpayer shall be allowed to make an audio recording of any in-person interview with any officer or employee of the department relating to any examination or investigation by the department, provided, however, the taxpayer must give reasonable advance notice to the department of his or her intent to record and the recording shall be at the taxpayer's own expense and with the taxpayer's own equipment.
+"(7) A taxpayer shall be allowed to make an audio recording of any in-person interview with any officer or employee of the department relating to any examination or investigation by the department, provided, however, the taxpayer must give reasonable advance notice to the department of his or her intent to record and the recording shall be at the taxpayer's own expense and with the taxpayer's own equipment.
 The department shall also be allowed to record any interview if the taxpayer is recording the interview, or if the department gives the taxpayer reasonable advance notice of its intent to record the interview.
 The department shall provide the taxpayer with a copy of the recording, but only if the taxpayer provides reimbursement for the cost of the transcript and reproduction of the copy.
-The cost shall be reasonable as prescribed by regulations issued by the department. - "(8) This section shall not apply to criminal investigations or investigations relating to the integrity of any officer or employee of the department. - "(b) Department responsibilities generally. - "(1) The commissioner shall appoint a Taxpayer officer shall receive and review inquiries or complaints 1 2 concerning matters that have been pending before the 3 department for an unreasonable length of time, or matters where the taxpayer has been unable to obtain a reasonable 5 response after several attempts to communicate with the department employee assigned to the taxpayer's case, or his or 6 her immediate superiors.
-In addition, this officer shall 7 review and have the authority to waive a penalty for 9 reasonable cause as provided in subsection (h) of Section 10 40-2A-11, shall promptly review inquiries concerning release 11 of property levied upon, the erroneous filing of liens, the 12 failure to release a lien for good cause, other matters 13 complained of by a taxpayer or other affected party, or 14 matters referred to him or her by a judge of the Tax Appeals 15 Commission.
-The review process shall include consultation with 16 the taxpayer or his or her authorized representative, and the 17 self-administered county or municipality, if applicable, 18 regarding the background for the inquiry, complaint, or 19 request for waiver of penalty or other relief sought.
-The Taxpayer Advocate shall have no authority nor issue any ruling 20 21 with regard to any taxes collected by or on behalf of a 22 self-administered county or municipality.
+The cost shall be reasonable as prescribed by regulations issued by the department.

+- "(8) This section shall not apply to criminal investigations or investigations relating to the integrity of any officer or employee of the department. - "(b) Department responsibilities generally. - "(1) The commissioner shall appoint a Taxpayer Advocate from among the employees of the department.
+This officer shall receive and review inquiries or complaints concerning matters that have been pending before the department for an unreasonable length of time, or matters where the taxpayer has been unable to obtain a reasonable response after several attempts to communicate with the department employee assigned to the taxpayer's case, or his or her immediate superiors.
+In addition, this officer shall review and have the authority to waive a penalty for reasonable cause as provided in subsection (h) of Section 40-2A-11, shall promptly review inquiries concerning release of property levied upon, the erroneous filing of liens, the failure to release a lien for good cause, or other matters complained of by a taxpayer or other affected party, or matters referred to him or her by a judge of the Tax Appeals Commission.
+The review process shall include consultation with

+1 the taxpayer or his or her authorized representative and the 2 self-administered county or municipality, if applicable, regarding the background for the inquiry, complaint, or 3 request for waiver of penalty or other relief sought.
+The Taxpayer Advocate shall have no authority nor issue any ruling 5 with regard to any taxes collected by or on behalf of a 6 self-administered county or municipality.